-NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point.

-NOTE: If you do not see the WLAN that you want to connect to:

-On the taskbar, right-click the network status icon, and then select Open Network & Internet settings.
+- NOTE: If no WLANs are listed, you might be out of range of a wireless router or access point. - NOTE: Depending on your computer model, if you do not see the WLAN that you want to connect to, follow one of these methods: - 1.
+On the taskbar, right-click the network status icon, and then select Open Network & Internet settings (select products only) or Network and Internet settings.